Miras-03/QuickSort-Algorithm/README.md

 # QuickSort-Algorithm
-An improved version of Hoare's algorithm, "quicksort".
+An improved version of Hoare's algorithm, "QuickSort".